D

 diaphanous (adjective)

-Especially of fabric: Light, delicate, and translucent.
-(OD)
+Especially of fabric, light, delicate, and translucent.
+(NOA)

 Characterized by such fineness of texture as to permit seeing through.
 Characterized by extreme delicacy of form; ethereal.
 Insubstantial, Vague.
 (MW)